Manage Virtual Private Cloud (VPC) peering#

 Migrate a public service to a VPC#

-You can migrate any Aiven service to or from a VPC.
+You can migrate any Aiven service to a different VPC:

-On the Overview tab, scroll down to Cloud and VPC and click Migrate Cloud.
+On the Overview tab in the Cloud and VPC section, click Migrate Cloud.

 Access VPC services from the public internet#

-When you move your service to a VPC, access from public networks is blocked by default unless you switch on public access, which generates a separate endpoint with a public- prefix that you can use.
-You can switch on public internet access for your services in the service’s Overview > Advanced Configuration section, but this option is switched off by default.
-As an example, see how to enable public access in a VPC.
+When you move your service to a VPC, access from public networks is blocked by default.
+If you switch to public access, a separate endpoint is created with a public prefix.
+You can enable public internet access for your services by following the Enable public access in a VPC instructions.